| |

 shimmering glass, beyond which was beautiful, shimmering sunlit water.

+We were out of the cliff and under the ocean.
 Allyndil pointed me to a ramp, a few feet back into

 the darkness, and I ascended onto the uncomfortably narrow platform.